-"Overview of the Dimensional Data Model" on page 1-5 for an introduction to dimensional objects
+"Overview of the Dimensional Data Model" for an introduction to dimensional objects

-Appendix A, "Designing a Dimensional Model" for a case study of developing a dimensional model for the Global analytic workspace
+Designing a Dimensional Model for a case study of developing a dimensional model for the Global analytic workspace

 Introduction to Analytic Workspace Manager

 Analytic Workspace Manager is the primary tool for creating, developing, and managing dimensional objects in Oracle Database.
 Your goal in using Analytic Workspace Manager is to create a dimensional data store that supports business analysis.
 This data store can stand alone or store summary data as part of a relational data warehouse.